 First, I looked into teaching English online to children, but it wasn’t quite the right fit for me.

 I was seeking flexibility.
-And when you teach children, you usually need to commit to some sort of regular schedule.
+And when you teach children — like when working for companies like VIPKID — you usually need to commit to some sort of regular schedule if you want consistent students (see our full review to determine if VIPKID is worth it).

 That’s when I discovered I could teach English online while traveling to adults.